matheusPavaneli/tasksAPI/README.md

 ## Features

 - **CRUD Operations for Tasks:** Facilitates creating, reading, updating, and deleting tasks.
-- **Validation Date:** Enforces a validation deadline for tasks, with updates extending the duration.
+- **Validation Date:** Enforces a validation deadline for tasks, with updates extending the duration, after expiry, it automatically deletes the task..
 - **Field Validation:** Ensures the presence of all necessary fields and the uniqueness of tasks.
 - **Toggle Complete:** Allows toggling the completion status of tasks.